appleboy/jira-action/README.md

 ![flow02](./images/flow02.png)

-Transition issue to "Resolved" when a PR is merged.
+Transition a Jira issue to "Resolved" when a PR is merged.

 ```yaml
 name: jira integration